-Humour learning
+Humour can catalyse learning

-(also see whole learning and other key terms)
+(see notes on holistic learning and other key terms)

 One of a quartet